Updated: February, 1 2026

 - Chicken, duck, and other eggs

-- Milk, yogurt, cheese, cottage cheese and other dairy products, if you can tolerate dairy that is
+- Milk, yogurt, cheese, cottage cheese and other dairy products

 For those following plant based diets, it can be more challenging, but certainly isn’t impossible.
 Some great options include: